tko22/flask-boilerplate/README.md

 ```
 $ docker ps
 ```
 Now go to http://localhost:5000/ and you should see the app running!
-Since it is in development configurations, any changes in your code will appear in the container and will auto-reload just like it would normally.
+Since it is in development configurations, any changes in your code will appear in the container and will auto-reload just like it would normally. <br>
+#### Note: A new directory called ```postgres-data``` will be created. **DO NOT DELETE IT!!** It holds all your data in your database.
 ## Running and Stopping Docker Containers
 To start your Postgres and your flask api:
 ```